What if you could take a virtual tour through the NCCPA Content Blueprint?

 What if you could go bedside and visit patients with real conditions, even rare conditions from the comfort of your home?

 What if each of these patients was hand-selected and curated to provide you with information that is not just relevant to your field of study but can help you pass your PANCE and PANRE board exam?

 What if you could repeat this patient visit time and time again, rewind or fast forward, explore fascinating real clinical cases, and do it alongside a world-class medical provider holding your hand?

 Well, you're in luck because now you can!

 Smarty PANCE + ReelDx: The future of medical education

 Brian is a 17-year-old male who presents with dyspnea after sustaining chest wall trauma

-He has a Temperature of 98.8 F, Heart Rate: 69, Respiratory Rate: 15, Pulse Oximetry: 99% on a nonrebreather mask and a Blood Pressure: 126/87.
+He has a Temperature of 98.8 F, Heart Rate: 69, Respiratory Rate: 15, Pulse Oximetry: 99% on a nonrebreather mask, and a Blood Pressure: 126/87.

 Can you make the diagnosis?
 What is your differential?
 What would you expect in your exam findings?
 What tests should you order?

-He reports the pain is exacerbated with leaning forward.
+He reports the pain is exacerbated by leaning forward.
 He has a history of asthma and vital signs as follows: Temperature: 98.8 F, Heart Rate: 70, Respiratory Rate: 12, Pulse Oximetry: 99% RA, Blood Pressure: 125/70.